 PSYCHIATRIC EVALUATIONS FOR MEDICATION

-Appointments with the psychiatrist are free of charge.
+Appointments with the psychiatric nurse practitioner are free of charge.
 The cost of medications depends on the particular medication prescribed and your health insurance coverage.
-CWC’s psychiatrist does not provide emergency supplies of medication.
+Students who meet regularly with the nurse practitioner must be in therapy unless otherwise discussed.
+CWC does not provide emergency supplies of medication.

 Services at CWC are confidential.
 No one outside of CWC is informed a student has come in for services or has access to information about counseling.
 The only exceptions are: